HesitantlyHuman/hatecomp/README.md

 If you do not have pytorch already installed, it is recommended to do so using conda.
 Visit the pytorch [website](https://pytorch.org/) for more information.

 Once it has finished downloading, you can start loading in datasets and models.
 Below are a couple of examples to get you started.
-For more advanced usage, please see the `train.py` file in the root of this repo. `hatecomp` follows the huggingface training API, so most everything that works with huggingface will work here.
+For more advanced usage, please see `scripts/train.py`.

 ## Examples
 Here are a couple examples of how to use the hatecomp library.